PROPOSAL

 There have been several situations where machine learning classifiers, trained to diagnose a particular disease (for example, lung cancer from chest x-rays), overfit on hidden features within the data.
 Examples include gridlines, surgical markers or evidence of treatment or text present in the images (see references for examples).
 This causes the classifier to fail on other type of images.
 Although these “hidden features” are often visible, the presence of such features is not documented in the dataset.

 Until now, we have had several successful projects on detecting such hidden features in chest x-rays.
-For the fall 2023 semester, we are looking to extend this set of projects with:
+We are looking to extend this set of projects with:

 References